 تحويل من فهرنهايت الى سلسيوس

 Understanding temperature conversion is crucial in many fields, from cooking and meteorology to engineering and scientific research.
+That said, we'll also explore the underlying science behind these temperature scales.
 While Fahrenheit (°F) is still used in some parts of the world, Celsius (°C) is the internationally preferred scale.
-This comprehensive guide will explain how to convert Fahrenheit to Celsius, providing various methods, including the formula, practical examples, and frequently asked questions.
-We'll also explore the underlying science behind these temperature scales.
+This complete walkthrough will explain how to convert Fahrenheit to Celsius, providing various methods, including the formula, practical examples, and frequently asked questions.
 By the end, you'll be confident in your ability to effortlessly switch between these two crucial temperature measurements.

 Understanding the Fahrenheit and Celsius Scales